qwo/blog/content/recurse/halfway-checkin.md

 For the next six weeks
 ---

-To solidify this as a new years post, I'll resolutionize my next 6 weeks:
+To solidify this as a new years post, I'll lay out my next 6 weeks in Resolution form:

 #### Build a production ready machine learning system
 I want to pick back up learning Machine learning and building a small production ready system.
 I have been going through the [fast.ai by Jeremy Howard and Rachel Thomas](http://www.fast.ai/) which teachers ML from a coder's perspective.
 Similar to great work done by [Andrej Karpathy](http://karpathy.github.io/neuralnets/) to make the field more accessible for everyone.